 My further training in Cognitive Behavioural Therapy for Insomnia was with The University of Oxford.

-My role in S-Med is a RCCP registered senior specialist clinical physiologist - Sleep Disorders and have also obtained certificates in both CBT-I from the Edinburgh Sleep Consultancy with Prof. Jason Ellis and Counselling Skills from COSCA.
+My role in S-Med is a RCCP registered senior specialist clinical physiologist - Sleep Disorders.
+I am certified in CBT-I from the Edinburgh Sleep Consultancy, and in counselling skills from COSCA.

 I hold a SCOTVEC HND in Biological Sciences from Abertay University and Diploma in Psychological Studies from UHI.
 My professional memberships include the World Sleep Society, British Sleep Society, ARTP Sleep, British Psychological Society and honorary membership of SASA.